OctopusDeploy/blog/blog/2023-07/azure-container-apps/index.md

 ![Azure Create Container Registry Create screen](azure-create-container-registry-final.png)

 After you create the resource, copy the login server information.
-You'll need this information when you configure the Docker build task and the Octopus Deploy external feed.
+You need this information when you configure the Docker build task and the Octopus Deploy external feed.

 ![Newly created ACR resource](new-azure-container-registry.png)